sogilis/csv_fast_importer/benchmark/README.md

 `activerecord-import` becomes efficient when importing multiple rows in same time.
 But importing the whole CSV file is not a solution because of memory foot print :boom:.
 So, we read here the CSV file by batch.
 This is done with `SmarterCSV` which have a small effect on global performances (see results).

-:information_source: Model validations are skipped here to improve performances.
+:information_source: Model validations are skipped here to improve performances even if no validation was defined.

 ```ruby
   require 'smarter_csv'